-- Spot prices remained rangebound at most of the significant markets.
-Local maize prices went up by 10 at Gulabbagh whereas prices at Davangere market remained unchanged today. - As per sources, weather issues have reduced the quality of Ukraine's corn crop.
+- Spot prices remained steady at most of the significant markets.
+Prices at both Gulabbagh and Davangere market remained unchanged today. - Now there is lull demand in markets amid lower arrivals.
+Farmers expect higher prices in the coming days, which is why this has happened.
+Davangere arrivals increased by 13% to 3720 tonnes this week, from 3360 tonnes previous week.
+The benchmark market in Gulabbagh, Bihar, has received 2100 MT altogether this week which is tremendously higher by 75% compared to 1200 MT previous week. - As of latest data released on 2nd February,2023 by India's Agriculture Department, GOI indicates that the country would have somewhat more Rabi Maize land covered this year than at the same time last year.
+Maize has currently been planted on 22.67 lakh hectares (ha), or around 16% more land, than at this time last year, when 19.48 lakh hectares were used for this purpose. - As per sources, weather issues have reduced the quality of Ukraine's corn crop.
 Ukraine is now in the middle of a protracted winter harvest.
 Large temperature changes make it difficult for farmers to work and reduce quality of maize thus calculating probable weather-related losses by 10% or 15%.
-Last month, it was claimed that due to a decrease in the harvestable land brought on by Russia's invasion, Ukraine's maize production could drop from 41.9 million tonnes in 2021 to 22-23 million tonnes in 2022. - As of data released on 20th January,2023 by India's Agriculture Department, GOI indicates that the country would have somewhat more Rabi Maize land covered this year than at the same time last year.
-Maize has currently been planted on 21,09 lakh hectares (ha), or around 18.87% more land, than at this time last year, when 17,74 lakh hectares were used for this purpose. - As per reports, the maize harvest has accelerated in the Tirupur district's Udumalai and Kudimangalam districts of Tamil Nadu, and farmers there are distressed as a result of the decline in prices.
+Last month, it was claimed that due to a decrease in the harvestable land brought on by Russia's invasion, Ukraine's maize production could drop from 41.9 million tonnes in 2021 to 22-23 million tonnes in 2022. - As per reports, the maize harvest has accelerated in the Tirupur district's Udumalai and Kudimangalam districts of Tamil Nadu, and farmers there are distressed as a result of the decline in prices.
 The price of maize is low in local markets when it is purchased in large quantities by chicken feed producers from other states like Bihar, Andhra Pradesh, Karnataka, etc. However, the yield in those states dropped last season for a variety of reasons, including rain damage.
 Maize commanded high prices in the neighborhood markets as a result.
 Due to the extensive harvesting taking place in the region, the availability of resources has grown and the price has begun to decline.
 Currently, a quintal of maize worth Rs.
 2,800 is available for Rs.
 2,300.
 Farmers worry that prices may decrease further if the supply rises because the harvest has only just begun.